 Under the 2023 Loan Agreement, the Company was required to fund a reserve bank account controlled by Prime in the amount of \$5.3 million, with the purpose to fund the interest due on outstanding amounts under the 2023 Loan Agreement.
 The balance of the reserve account is presented in Deposit for interest reserve in noncurrent assets on the accompanying condensed balance sheet.
-As of June 30, 2023, the Company had no borrowings under the 2023 Loan Agreement.
-The initial advance under the terms of the 2023 Loan Agreement is contingent upon the Company's receipt of all necessary permits and approvals to begin construction.
-On August 10, 2023, we obtained construction permits required to begin the buildout of our new headquarters.
-This satisfies the final condition precedent to accessing the \$26.3 million line of credit.
-The Company incurred \$1.8 million in debt issuance costs in connection to with the loan, which will be earned and payable upon the first draw down.
-Some of the proceeds of the loan will be used to recoup \$3.2 million in funds advanced from the Company's operating capital while awaiting permits.
-We intend to repay the Cogent Loan with part of the proceeds from borrowings under the 2023 Loan Agreement.
-We will not incur any prepayment penalties as a result of prepayment.
+As of September 30, 2023, the Company had no borrowings under the 2023 Loan Agreement.
+The Company incurred \$1.3 million in debt issuance costs in connection with a lender's fee, which is payable in equal installments from the first four draws from the 2023 Loan Agreement.
+We intend to repay the 2022 Loan Agreement in six equal installments from the first six draws of the 2023 Loan Agreement.
+We will not incur any prepayment penalties as a result of prepayment of the 2022 Loan Agreement.

-We believe that our cash and cash equivalents and short-term investments as of June 30, 2023 will be sufficient to meet our capital requirements and fund our operations for at least the next 12 months.
+We believe that our cash and cash equivalents and short-term investments as of September 30, 2023 will be sufficient to meet our capital requirements and fund our operations for at least the next 12 months.
 We have based our projections of operation expenses requirements on assumptions, including our existing commitments and contingencies, that may prove to be incorrect, and we may use all of our available capital sooner than we expect.
 Because of the numerous risks and uncertainties associated with the clinical development and commercialization of immunotherapeutics, we are unable to estimate the exact amount of capital requirements to pursue these activities.
 Our funding requirements will depend on many factors, including, but not limited to:

-- timing, progress, costs, and results of our ongoing preclinical studies and clinical trials of our immunotherapeutic products; - impact of COVID-19 on the timing and progress of our IND-enabling activities, clinical trials and our ability to identify and enroll patients; - costs, timing, and outcome of regulatory review of our product candidates; - number of clinical trials required for regulatory approval; - whether we enter into any cooperative, collaboration or co-development agreements and the terms of such agreements; - whether we raise additional funding through bank loan facilities, other debt arrangements, out-licensing or joint ventures, cooperative agreements or strategic collaborations; - effect of competing technology and market developments; - cost of maintaining, expanding, and enforcing our intellectual property rights; - impact of arbitration, litigation, regulatory inquiries, or investigations, as well as costs to indemnify our officers and directors against third-party claims related to our patents and other intellectual property: - cost and timing of buildout of new headquarters, including risks of cost overruns and delays, and ability to obtain additional financing, if needed; and - costs and timing of future commercialization activities, including product manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive regulatory approval.
+- timing, progress, costs, and results of our ongoing preclinical studies and clinical trials of our immunotherapeutic products; - impact of COVID-19 on the timing and progress of our IND-enabling activities, clinical trials and our ability to identify and enroll patients; - costs, timing, and outcome of regulatory review of our product candidates; - number of clinical trials required for regulatory approval; - whether we enter into any cooperative, collaboration or co-development agreements and the terms of such agreements; - whether we raise additional funding through bank loan facilities, other debt arrangements, out-licensing or joint ventures, cooperative agreements or strategic collaborations; - effect of competing technology and market developments; - cost of maintaining, expanding, and enforcing our intellectual property rights; - impact of arbitration, litigation, regulatory inquiries, or investigations, as well as costs to indemnify our officers and directors against thirdparty claims related to our patents and other intellectual property: - cost and timing of buildout of new headquarters, including risks of cost overruns and delays, and ability to obtain additional financing, if needed; and - costs and timing of future commercialization activities, including product manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive regulatory approval.